 Going to the jungle and not carry anti-mosquito spray?
 Hiking during summer and not sun protection in your bag?
-There are some items you must wear according to the location and season, so check it well what other travelers recommend to bring, and don’t miss at home.
+There are some items you must wear according to the location and season.
+Check it well what other travelers recommend taking, and don’t miss at home.

-We include the last, but must the first thing you need… luggage 🙂 Choose something light and resistant, so it not will broke during the flights or your trip!
+We include the last, but must the first thing you need… luggage.
+Choose something light and resistant, so it not will break during the flights or your trip!

 Luggage ready, Let’s travel!

-Now that you know what to bring to a photo tour its a moment to check our photo tours and enjoy the travel & photography since the first moment!
+Now that you know what to bring to a photo tour it’s a moment to check our photo tours.
+Enjoy the travel & photography from the first moment!